swt30/waterworlds-paper/waterworlds.md

 --------------------------------------------------------------------------------
 Table: We used a variety of equations of state in our final models.
     "Tabular" indicates that we interpolated between values specified in the paper.
-    "Functional" indicates that we used the functional form given in the paper.
+    "Functional" indicates that we used the functional form given in the paper. {#tbl:our-eos}
-    Where abbreviations are used in this table, @tbl:eos-abbrevs indicates from which studies they come. {#tbl:our-eos}

 #### Liquid and vapour {-}